Treode/store/client/DESIGN.md

 Also, a request is made as of a *read timestamp*.
 The term *age* refers to duration between the read time of a cached value, and the read time of a request accessing that value.

 Conceptually, a cache is a table such as the prototypical one here.
 Operationally, the client maintains the cache using a hash table or skiplist.
-A cached item represents an assertion that the key *does have* that value from the value time to read time, inclusive.
+A cached item represents an assertion that the key has that value from the value time to read time, inclusive.

 <table>
 <tr>